ldsands/UsefulCodeSnippets/programming_languages/python/python_commands.md

     - `%%timit` this will run the cell several times and get and average and fastest time to run the cell

 - Also for IPython you can use the memory_profiler for cells to get memory information ([see more here](https://jakevdp.github.io/PythonDataScienceHandbook/01.07-timing-and-profiling.html))
-    - you must first install the package `pip install memory_profiler`
+    - You must first install the package `pip install memory_profiler`
     - You must then load it by using this code in IPython: `%load_ext memory_profiler`
     - You can then place `%memit ` in front of a function you want to profile the output will look something like this `peak memory: 589.89 MiB, increment: 188.55 MiB`